Call signs in Canada: Amateur radio

 Innovation, Science and Economic Development Canada regulates all aspects of amateur radio in the country.
 It assigns call signs, issues amateur radio licences, conducts exams, allots frequency spectrum, and monitors transmissions.

 Canadian amateur radio stations call signs generally begin with "VE", "VA", “VO” or "VY".
 The number following these letters indicates the province, going from "VA1"/"VE1" for Nova Scotia, "VA2"/"VE2" (Québec), "VE3"/"VA3" (Ontario) through "VA7"/"VE7" for British Columbia and "VE8" for the Northwest Territories, with latecomer "VE9" for New Brunswick. ("VE1" used to be for all three Maritime provinces.)
 "VE0" is for maritime mobile amateur transmissions.
 "VY1" is used for the Yukon Territory, "VY2" for Prince Edward Island, and "VY0" for Nunavut.
-"CY0" and "CY9" are Sable Island (population 5) and St. Paul Island (uninhabited); with little or no local population, reception of these distant points is rare, although amateur radio stations do temporarily operate from these islands during shortwave radio contests.
+"CY0" and "CY9" are Sable Island (population 3) and St. Paul Island (uninhabited); with little or no local population, reception of these distant points is rare, although amateur radio stations do temporarily operate from these islands during shortwave radio contests.
 Special prefixes are often issued for stations operating at significant events.

+Amateur radio operators are required to transmit their call sign in either English or French at the beginning and end of each period of exchange of communication or test transmission and at intervals of no more than 30 minutes throughout the period of exchange of communication.

 While not directly related to call signs, the International Telecommunication Union (ITU) has further divided all countries assigned amateur radio prefixes into three regions; Canada is located in ITU Region 2.
 These regions are further divided into two overlapping zone systems: the ITU zone and the CQ zone.

 The Dominion of Newfoundland prefix "VO" remains in active use by amateurs in the province of Newfoundland and Labrador, VO1AA atop Signal Hill in St. Johns being the most famous amateur station.
 Radio amateurs on the Island of Newfoundland use calls beginning with "VO1", while Labrador amateurs use "VO2".
 A popular backronym for "VO" stations is "Voice of...", although prefixes do not have any official meaning.

 There are 68,000 licensed operators in Canada with call signs.
 The Canadian federal government's Innovation, Science and Economic Development Canada allots the individual call signs to the radio amateurs it licenses.
 There are 24 possible 2-letter prefixes and 240 2-letter/1-number prefixes available to Canadian operators based on the ITU blocks (CF–CK, CY–CZ, VA–VG, VO, VX–VY and XJ–XO).
 There are potentially approximately 4,340,000 call signs available in Canada.